Slow growth of quantum magic in disorder-free Stark many-body localization: Introduction

-In this paper, we study the dynamical generation of nonstabilizerness in a clean constrained system exhibiting Stark many-body localization.
-Focusing on the tilted transverse-field Ising chain in Eq.~\eqref{eq:H_stark_tfim}, we quantify complexity using the stabilizer R\'enyi entropy (SRE) $M_2(t)$ and compare it with bipartite entanglement growth for several global-quench protocols starting from representative product states.
-Our analysis reveals that, deep in the strong-tilt regime, nonstabilizerness still grows over extended time windows before saturating, but the growth is strongly slowed and becomes highly initial-state dependent.
-Long-time observables show a clear ETH-SMBL crossover: $\Delta M_2\equiv M_2^{\mathrm{Haar}}-M_2$ increases sharply with the tilt.
-It exhibits consistent finite-size crossing behavior, in parallel with the suppression of half-chain entanglement.
-In the strong-tilt limit, we further derive an effective diagonal description via a Schrieffer-Wolff expansion, where emergent diagonal couplings are factorially suppressed with distance along the Wannier-Stark ladder, providing a natural explanation for the slow magic growth.
-We also outline a trapped-ion digital-simulation protocol in which both $M_2(t)$ and R\'enyi-2 entanglement can be extracted from the same local randomized-measurement data.
-Our work opens a new route to using nonstabilizerness as a quantitative probe of constrained localization and fragmentation, bridging quantum-information complexity with disorder-free ergodicity breaking.
+In this work, we study the dynamical generation of magic in a clean constrained system exhibiting SMBL.
+Focusing on a tilted transverse-field Ising chain, we quantify complexity using the second stabilizer R\'enyi entropy (2-SRE) and compare it with the growth of half-chain entanglement across several global quenches from representative product states.
+We find that deep in the strong-tilt regime, magic continues to increase over extended time windows before saturating to a finite-size plateau.
+Still, the growth is strongly slowed and becomes highly initial-state-dependent.
+As the Stark gradient is increased, long-time magic and entanglement exhibit consistent finite-size crossing behavior, indicating a crossover from ergodic dynamics to constrained localization.
+In the strong-tilt limit, we further derive an effective diagonal description via a Schrieffer--Wolff (SW) expansion, where emergent diagonal couplings are factorially suppressed with distance along the Wannier--Stark ladder~\cite{PhysRev.117.432}, providing a natural explanation for the slow magic growth.
+Finally, we outline a trapped-ion digital-simulation protocol in which both $M_2(t)$ and second R\'enyi entanglement can be extracted from the same local randomized-measurement data, enabling an experimentally accessible characterization of slow magic dynamics.

 The remainder of this paper is organized as follows.
 Section~\ref{sec2} introduces the model and diagnostics.
 Section~\ref{sec3} presents the strong-tilt analytical theory.
-Section~\ref{sec4} reports numerical results for the dynamics and scaling of $M_2(t)$ and its relation to entanglement, including the ETH--SMBL crossover analysis.
+Section~\ref{sec4} reports numerical results for the dynamics and scaling of $M_2(t)$ and its relation to entanglement, including the ergodic--SMBL analysis.
 Section~\ref{sec5} discusses an experimental implementation, and Sec.~\ref{sec6} concludes.